Anne Heche in a coma in 'extreme critical condition' after car crash, says rep

 Over the weekend, the Emmy winner was said to be "in stable condition" following the Friday car crash that left her hospitalized.
 Heche, 53, was driving a blue Mini Cooper in Los Angeles's Mar Vista neighborhood when she crashed through a house and her car erupted in flames.

-On Monday, her publicist clariified to ABC News that "despite previous reports that Heche was stable, shortly after the accident, Anne Heche became unconscious, slipping into a coma."
+On Monday, her publicist clarified to ABC News that "despite previous reports that Heche was stable, shortly after the accident, Anne Heche became unconscious, slipping into a coma."

 Earlier, the Los Angeles Police Department confirmed to Yahoo Entertainment that detectives had obtained a warrant for a blood sample from Heche after the crash to determine if she was intoxicated.